-The 24 karat gold coin series experienced an increase in demand with the release of the Andrew Jackson's Liberty First Spouse Gold Coin.
+The 24 karat gold coin series experienced an increase in demand with the release of the Andrew Jackson’s Liberty First Spouse Gold Coin (Buy on eBay).
 This represented the third release of 2008 and the seventh release for the series overall.

 This issue represents one of the four components of the First Spouse Gold Coins Liberty Subset.
 Each of these coins was issued for a President who served in office without a spouse.
 Under the authorizing legislation, the obverse design of such coins is to bear a representation of Liberty taken from a circulating coin of the Presidential term.